 Horizontal Tableau Box plot

-In this example we will show you, How to change the default vertical box plot into horizontal box plot by swapping rows and columns
+In this example, we will show you, How to change the default vertical box plot into a horizontal box plot by swapping rows and columns

 Below screenshot will show you the horizontal box plot